Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

       - !Vector3 {x: 1, y: 1, z: 1}
 ```

-* Moreover, we can observe that the `!Item` tag also contains local parameters of its own, which we define as _item-only_ local parameters.
-Such item-only local parameters are only applicable to the object in which they are defined.
-For example, if we define a `Wall` object twice in the same arena (as demonstrated in the above YAML snippet), the local parameters such as positions, sizes, colors, rotations etc. defined for the first  `Wall` object will not apply to the second `Wall` object in the same arena.
+* Additionally, the `!Item` tag includes its own local parameters, which we refer to as _item-specific_ local parameters.
+These parameters apply exclusively to the object in which they are defined.
+For instance, if a `Wall` object is defined twice within the same arena (as shown in the example YAML snippet above), the local parameters such as position, size, color, and rotation specified for the first `Wall` will not affect the second `Wall` in the same arena.

-The syntax implemented allows for a high degree of flexibility in the creation of custom arenas where multiple objects of the same type can be defined with different properties for the same arena, without conflict.
+The syntax provides significant flexibility, allowing multiple objects of the same type to be defined with different properties within the same arena without any conflicts.

-Let's now take a look at more complex examples to understand how to use the YAML syntax in Animal-AI to create custom arenas.
+Next, we will explore more complex examples to better understand how to use YAML syntax in Animal-AI for creating custom arenas.

 ### Examples of YAML Configurations